timmayg/clus2023-devwks-2008/labs-pods.md

 ### Password: ciscolive123

 <li> The first SSH session will be used for managing Ansible and the files. </li>
-We will need to change directories to the CLUS folder for this lab.
+We will need to change directories to the CLUS folder for this lab. <br>
 <code> cd /clus2023-devwks-2008 </code>

 <li> The second SSH session will be a jump box for you to get to the first Cat9300 switch. </li>